jennie-jd/cs-resources/activity_logging.md

 Future **To Do** items are marked in bold to remind myself.

+_**August 6, 2024**_
+Base LLM model, number of training examples influence the effectiveness of fine-tuned models.

 _**August 5, 2024**_
 Recent GPT models are better at zero-shot and few-shot than fine-tuning of past GPT models.